hermitonl/docsify/brain.md

 - **Digital Territory**: Online spaces become extensions of our territorial instinct, with social media profiles, digital assets, and virtual property triggering the same defensive responses as physical territory.
 - **Threat Scanning**: News media and social platforms exploit our threat-detection systems through negativity bias, creating compulsive checking behaviors and doomscrolling.
 - **Status Competition**: Visible metrics (likes, followers, views) trigger primitive status competition circuits, creating anxiety and compulsive status-seeking behaviors.
-- **Financial Insecurity**
-  - Market volatility and economic news
-  - Comparison with others' financial status
-  - Retirement and future security concerns
-  - Resource competition messaging in media
+- **Financial Insecurity**: Market volatility and economic news, comparison with others' financial status, retirement and future security concerns and resource competition messaging in media

 **HermitONL Insight**: *The reptilian brain isn't evil—it's ancient.
 Its drives kept our ancestors alive but now create suffering when unconsciously followed in modern contexts.
 Freedom begins by recognizing when the reptile is driving behavior.*